Pece17/IoTBeacon/README.md

 To use PuTTY application to connect to the server, we first need to open the VDI (virtual desktop infrastructure) of Haaga-Helia from address https://vdi.haaga-helia.fi/vpn/index.html so that we can be in that same lab environment remotely

-Once in VDI desktop, we need to open the PuTTY application in Windows and enter the IP address x.x.x.x of the server and use the port 22 for SSH connection - the terminal prompts a login screen after which the server terminal unlocks
+Once in VDI desktop, we need to open the PuTTY application in Windows and enter the IP address ```172.28.175.41``` of the server and use the port ```22``` for SSH connection - the terminal prompts a login screen after which the server terminal unlocks

 # 2. Bluetooth beacons